-Why is yoga and meditation practice so powerful when someone is going through a change?
+Why are yoga and meditation practices so powerful when someone is going through a change?

 I have witnessed it personally, and many with me.

 Yoga and meditation can help you to provide the consistency it takes to make that change for good, help you evolve, go deeper to find balance in your life, and make changes that truly last.

 So many times we start making changes to our lives but we don’t see our efforts last.

 If you’re reading this, you likely carry some kind of inner urgency for change.

 You know something has to shift, and you’re ready.

 But what if you start and then nothing happens!?
 What to do?